rodneygauna/csci-130-linux-fundamentals/Week 10/lecture-notes.md

 This command creates a hard link named `important_file_backup.txt` in the `/home/user/backup/` directory that points to the same inode as the original file `important_file.txt`.

-3. Repeat the process for other files you want to back up.
+**Step 3.
+Repeat the process for other files you want to back up.**

 By using hard links for backups, you can efficiently manage your files and save disk space while ensuring that your important data is backed up.